listminut/docs/content/en/docs/Architecture/infrastructure.md

 ### 3b.
 One-off Dynos

-We use one-off dynos for (a) scheduled jobs, e.g. Synchronization of the mailing list, and (b) whenever we manually spawn a dyno via the Heroku's CLI.
+We use one-off dynos for:

+a. scheduled jobs, e.g. Synchronization of the mailing lists.
+The system that takes care of the timing and executing the jobs is [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler), which is a sort of cron job system with very limited capabilities but which allows you to easily execute any CLI command included in the Gemfile, most commonly rake
+b. manually spawning a dyno via the Heroku's CLI to be able to debug or execute code in production

 **Possible improvements**